 Maharashtra HSC Exam Pattern 2026: MSBSHSE released the Maharashtra HSC blueprint 2026 for all the subjects.
-Maharashtra HSC exam is held in offline mode, and students have to answer very short, short, long, and essay-type questions.
+Maharashtra HSC exam is held in offline mode, and students need to answer very short, short, long, and essay-type questions.
 The questions in the exams are asked from the syllabus of Maharashtra HSC 2026.
 Students should go through the Maharashtra 12th exam pattern while they are preparing for the exam as it helps them work on their time management skills.
 They must practice previous years’ question papers to know the Maharashtra HSC exam pattern better.

 Each student will have to attain 35 per cent marks in each subject to pass the Class 12 exam.
 Maharashtra HSC 2026 exams will be conducted between February 10 and March 18, 2026 in pen and paper mode.